VILLASframework/documentation/node/Nodes.md

 # Node-types {#node-types}

-Every server needs clients which act as sinks / sources for simulation data.
+All communication partners which are interfaced by the VILLASnode gateway are represented by nodes.
-In case of VILLASnode these clients are called _nodes_.
+These nodes act as sinks / sources for simulation data.
 Every node is an instance of a node-type.
+In a single VILLASnode instance, multiples instances of the same node-type can be created at the same time.

 VILLASnode currently supports the following node-types:

 | Type                            | Network Emulation | Sync  | Read | Write | Vectorize | State      | Comments |